RobertoHuerta5/Project1/README.md

 # Roberto Huerta

 ## The Italian Cafe
-The Italian Cafe is an Italian based restraunt
+The Italian Cafe is an Italian based restraunt that offers a variety of Italian plates.
+The main priority of The Italian Cafe is customer satisfaction, making sure that all customers get to have an amazing experience while having dinner here.
+The website includes a small part of the menu, but it also allows customers to book a reservation ahead of time, so they have little to wait time to get seated.

 ### User Stories
 1. As a customer who likes to try new restraunts I want to clearly see a menu with what foods are being offered so that I can make my decision on picking this restraunt.